 - Passcode: 54321

 The exam will be 1 hour and include up to 100 multiple choice questions.

 You may not be able to answer them all in the allotted time.
 That’s OK.
 I will scale up the grades as necessary.

 The Exam is NOT open book.
 ANY cheating, use of notes, text, or communication during the exam will result in a “0” on the exam and an “F” in the course.

 In order to prevent cheating, but in order to provide supervision, I will set up a Zoom call and send you a link.
 During the exam, please have your camera turned on, so I can make sure you are not using other study materials.
 Make sure you take the exam on a computer that has a working webcam.

-You MUST sign in with Zoom at this link by 4 p.m. and have your video and sound ON for the entire exam (PASSCODE: geography)
+You MUST sign in with this Zoom link by 4 p.m. and have your video and sound ON for the entire exam:

 - Know some things including (this is NOT an exhaustive list!) …

 - rivers and erosion (meanders and all that)